 The birth control shot is a birth control method taken once every three months.
-It is one of several birth control options and is sometimes referred to as a “depo” shot – short for Depo-Provera – the brand name of the medicine in the shot.
+It is one of several birth control options that are available and is sometimes referred to as a “depo” shot – short for Depo-Provera – the brand name of the medicine in the shot.
 The birth control shot contains progestin, a hormone that prevents ovaries from releasing eggs.
 It also thickens cervical mucus, which helps block sperm from getting to the egg in the first place.
-The shot may be administered by Dr. Hill or Nurse Practitioner Cynthia Daniels at the Associates in Women's Health office in Youngstown, Ohio.
+The birth control shot may be administered by Dr. Hill or Nurse Practitioner Cynthia Daniels at the Associates in Women's Health office in Youngstown, Ohio.